-Club Internacional de Fútbol Miami (Inter Miami CF) will design, construct and operate its Training Centre and Academy on the site of the former Lockhart Stadium in Fort Lauderdale, Florida.
-Aside from an 18,000-capacity stadium and the training complex, Inter Miami and the City of Fort Lauderdale will turn the 64-acre Lockhart Park into a soccer-centric community destination featuring green space and soccer fields for public use.
-The soccer fields and the stadium will be available for local high school competitions across different sports in coordination with the City of Fort Lauderdale.
+Club Internacional de Fútbol Miami (Inter Miami CF) designed and oncstructed its training centre and academy home on the site of the former Lockhart Stadium in Fort Lauderdale, Florida.
+Aside from an 19,000-seat capacity stadium and the training complex, Inter Miami and the City of Fort Laudedale converted the abandoned Lockhart Stadium and Fort Lauderdale baseball stadium into a 64-acre (25.90 hectares) park into a soccer-centric community destination featuring green space and soccer fields for public use.

 Plan Approved By City of Fort Lauderdale With a 5-0 Vote of City Commissioners.

 UPDATE: On March 19, 2019, this plan was approved by the City of Fort Lauderdale.
 Read More Here: City-commissioners-unanimously-approve-moving-forward-with-inter-miami-cf-facility-at-lockhart-stadium/

 Demolition Day Focuses On The Future For Soccer in South Florida.

 The training complex is used by Inter Miami CF, as well as its youth academy and Fort Lauderdale CF, the team’s United Soccer League One team.